Affiliate links on Android Authority may earn us a commission. Learn more.

 - Connectivity: The Samsung Galaxy S23 Ultra packs a veritable who’s who of connectivity options.
 It supports Wi-Fi 6E (not quite Wi-Fi 7, but plenty future-proofed), Bluetooth 5.3, an NFC chip for wireless payments, and an ultra-wideband (UWB) chip which can be used with Samsung’s Galaxy SmartTags Plus Bluetooth trackers.

 - Updates: Samsung’s Android update policy remains one of the best and brightest in the Android scene.
 It’s tough to scratch four years of Android version updates and five years of security patches, especially when the Galaxy S23 Ultra arrived with Android 13 and the latest One UI 5.1 skin right out of the box.
 Other brands have begun to improve their commitments to match Samsung, but the Galaxy S23 Ultra continues to set the standard with its strong reputation for timeliness of updates.
+So far, we’ve seen a few patches hit the Galaxy S23 Ultra, with our unit currently sitting on the August 1, 2023 security update.

 Samsung Galaxy S23 Ultra specs